 Configuration

-Happo looks for configuration in a .happo.js
+Happo looks for configuration in a happo.config.{js,ts,mjs,cjs,mts,cts} file

-directory.
-You can override this path using the --config
+in your current working directory.
+You can override this path using the

-CLI option or the
+--config CLI option or the HAPPO_CONFIG_FILE environment variable.
+The

-The configuration file can export either an object containing configuration
+export either an object containing configuration options or an (async) function

-options or an (async) function that resolves to configuration options.
+that resolves to configuration options.

 These tokens authenticate you with happo.io.
 Never store these tokens in plain text.
 Use environment variables instead.